Already Registered?

 Refer to the eligibility section of the CT Paid Leave Consolidated Policies .

-An official representative from the municipality or public school operator as applicable, informs the CT Paid Leave Authority that you have collectively bargained to be included in the program by submitting a Contact Us inquiry and select “Help with Business Registration” as the contact reason.
+An official representative from the municipality or public school operator as applicable, informs the CT Paid Leave Authority that you have collectively bargained to be included in the program by submitting a Contact Us inquiry and select “Help with Business Registration/My Account for Business” as the contact reason.
 In the body of your inquiry, specify the applicable bargaining unit name and the date of participation agreed upon in the collective bargaining agreement.

 Someone from the Authority will respond to your inquiry to request a copy of the collective bargaining agreement.